 - 2. Removal of Projects for convenience at the Approved Vendor's Request.
 The January 2019 REC Contract requires each project to meet certain development milestones, the failure of which will lead to the removal of the project from the REC contract.
 The Agency recognizes that in some cases, the developer may learn that development of the project is no longer feasible in advance of the energization deadline and that it would be sensible at such point to remove the project from the REC contract (subject to penalties if applicable).
 Under the January 2019 REC Contract, prior to the ICC's Order in Docket No. 19-0995, such a project could not be removed from the contract until contract requirements related to the Approved Vendor meeting the project's energization deadline were not timely met.
 The Agency will introduce provisions that would allow the Approved Vendor to make requests to Buyer for the removal of the project from the REC Contract subject to applicable penalties such as the forfeiture of collateral.
 In introducing such provisions, are there specific issues that the Agency should consider?
-Are there other reasons that the Agency should consider for allowing the Approved Vendor to request the removal of a project from the contract or for allowing an early termination of the contract for convenience (subject to applicable penalties)? - 3.
-Verification of Community Solar Subscription levels.
+Are there other reasons that the Agency should consider for allowing the Approved Vendor to request the removal of a project from the contract or for allowing an early termination of the contract for convenience (subject to applicable penalties)? - We believe an approved vendor should be able to remove a project from the contract at any time (subject to penalties).
+There are likely to be scenarios in addition to a project not being built that would create the need for a project to be removed.
+For example if an ownership dispute arises or the panels are removed it may make sense to pay back the remaining contract balance rather than be subject to years of performance calls.
+This flexibility would avoid the need for future contract updates while maintaining REC and collateral obligations.

+3. Verification of Community Solar Subscription levels.
 For community solar projects, the January 2019 REC Contract requires the Approved Vendor to maintain its subscription level each year.
 Failure to maintain the subscription levels each year from a baseline set forth in the contract will result in a draw on the Approved Vendor's Performance Assurance.
 In order for the Agency to verify subscription information, the Approved Vendor is required to provide written authorization in the form of Exhibit I to the contract (Subscription Information Access Authorization) from the owner of each community solar project, authorizing the interconnecting utility to disclose subscription information to the Agency (with any personally identifying information to be afforded confidential treatment by the Parties and the Agency).
 The Agency proposes for Exhibit I to the contract (Subscription Information Access Authorization) to specify certain verification information that it requires from the interconnecting utility including: utility account number, utility account name, subscription size (kWac), subscription start date, subscription end date (if any, after the subscription has ended), and any changes to the subscription size over time.
 The Agency seeks input from stakeholders regarding the information requested and best practices related to obtaining such subscription verification information from the interconnecting utility (which may not be a counterparty to the REC contract) observed in other jurisdictions.